A large, weathered blue dumpster sitting on a paved surface in front of a dark metal wall.

 How Our Florida Law Firm Can Help Affected Residents

-At Vargas Gonzalez Delombard, LLP, we are investigating claims from people in Sumter County who believe they are getting sick from landfill toxins.
+At Vargas Gonzalez Delombard, LLP, we are investigating claims from individuals in Sumter County who believe they are becoming ill due to exposure to landfill toxins.

 Our team has years of experience handling: